networknt/light-4j/docs/content/tutorials/discovery.md

 # Code generation

-We are going to generate the code into light-java-example repo, so let's clone this repo into our working directory.
+We are going to generate the code into light-example-4j repo, so let's clone this repo into our working directory.

 ```